 Top tip: Don’t shop with your guide!
 They usually have a relationship with the shop and will receive a commission percentage of what you bought.
 So, knowing that, the shop owner will bump up the price.
 If you’re on a tour group, this usually isn’t the case.

 I was told by multiple people throughout Egypt that when I was in Luxor I have to go to the Light and Sound Show at Karnak Temple.
 You get the chance to walk around the temple and hear the narration as you go.
 It’s like you are transported back in time.
 For the grand finale, you sit in the amphitheater on the opposite side of the lake.
 Here, you can see the whole temple of Karnak light up.

 Entry is £250EGP (£11) and worth every penny.
 The first show isn’t always in English, for showtimes and languages see here.
 There needs to be a minimum of ten people for the show to go ahead.

 Sunset Felucca on the Nile

 There’s not a museum in Egypt that I think you should skip.
 If you aren’t going to Egypt for the history then I don’t know what you’re doing there.
-Egypt has some of the most beautiful and unique history in the world (in my humble opinion).
-Also museums are a great chance to get out of the heat and sun for a few hours.
+Egypt has some of the most beautiful and unique histories in the world (in my humble opinion).
+Also, museums are a great chance to get out of the heat and sun for a few hours.

 The museum was opened in 1975 and sits right on the Nile, overlooking the West Bank.
 It just might be the best museum in Egypt so it’s really worth the visit.
 The price per ticket is £140EGP (£6) and opening times are 9am – 4pm, and 5pm – 10pm each day.